 Headwaters Economics provides original and effective research to help people and organizations develop solutions to some of the most urgent and important issues that communities face.

 How We Work

 The team at Headwaters Economics blends innovative, credible research with extensive on-the-ground experience.
 We have worked with a range of partners for more than 30 years and are leading experts in our field.

 Headwaters Economics works with community leaders, landowners, public land managers, elected officials, and business owners.
 Our goal is to give these partners credible information to help them identify, understand, and solve problems.

 Headwaters Economics determines what research topics to pursue and the best way to interpret research findings.
 Our research also goes through peer review, and is routinely published in scientific journals such as the Journal of Forestry, Solutions Journal, Journal of Rural Studies, Landscape and Urban Planning, Society and Natural Resources, Growth and Change, and Human Ecology Review.

 Read About Our Work

-Headwaters Economics receives funding from a wide variety of sources as part of our mission to improve community development and land management decisions in the West.
+Headwaters Economics receives funding from a wide variety of sources as part of our mission to improve community development and land management decisions.

 Our revenue comes from numerous places: federal agencies, such as the Bureau of Land Management and U.S. Forest Service; partnerships on specific projects, including the Montana Legislature, Madison County, Montana, and Stanford University; local development or community organizations such Economic Development Central Oregon and the Seattle Foundation; charitable foundations, such as the Kendeda Fund and the M.J.
 Murdock Charitable Trust; and contract work for non-profit organizations.